 How to Setup Addons on a Bedrock Server

-Last modified on May 2, 2023 in Control Panel
+Last modified on Jan 17, 2025 in Control Panel

 By Nathan Young

 Customizing your Minecraft Bedrock experience allows for many new features and tools to use in your world.
-This involves using behavior packs, addons that are installed in your world files.
+This involves using behavior packs, addons that are installed in your world / server files.
 These are similar to mods or plugins, but are managed differently so everyone can enjoy them.
 Whether you’re wanting new mob heads or custom gamemodes, using behavior packs provides you with many options.
 Setting them up on your server can be difficult, especially if you’re unfamiliar with our panel.
 In some cases, players don’t know where to locate them for this process.
-Due to these challenges, we’ve created this Apex Hosting guide to show you how to find and install behavior packs on your Bedrock server.
+Due to these challenges, we’ve created this Apex Hosting guide to show you how to find and install behavior addon packs on your Bedrock server.

 Behavior Packs in Bedrock